This is part two of a series on minimalist axiologies (i.e. axiologies that essentially say “the less this, the better”).

 Naive versus sophisticated minimalism

 The section on population ethics showed how minimalist axiologies avoid what (for other views) are often called tricky problems in population theory.
 Yet one may still worry that these views would have counterintuitive implications in practice.
 However, we should be aware that many of these supposedly counterintuitive or radical implications could result not only from an isolated view — which excludes the positive roles of individual lives — but also from a naive consequentialism, which ignores the positive roles of various norms of everyday morality, such as those of autonomy, cooperation, and non-violence.
-(More on this in a future post on multi-level minimalism.)
+(More in a future post on multi-level minimalism.)

 Moreover, a naive consequentialism is often not based on a nuanced understanding of expected value thinking, and instead falls victim to a kind of “narrative misconception” of consequentialism, in which a view would support any means necessary to bring about its axiologically ideal “end state”.
 One could argue that the idea of a utilitronium shockwave amounts to such a misconception relative to the practical implications of classical utilitarianism.
 In the case of minimalist axiologies, this misconception looks like the claim that we must, at any cost, “seek a future where problems are eventually reduced to zero”, which is very different from minimizing problems over all time in expectation.
 After all, only the latter kind of thinking (i.e. expected value thinking) is properly sensitive to risks of making things worse, whereas the first, misconceived view is closer to a cost-insensitive “all in” gamble for manifesting an ideal outcome at some particular point in time.